Bachelor of Design

 Design and coding

-DesignMasters and CodeMasters are two programs run by the Melbourne School of Engineering which challenge students to solve problems through design and computer programming.
+DesignMasters and CodeMasters are two programs run by the Faculty of Engineering and Information Technology which challenge students to solve problems through design and computer programming.
 Form teams with your friends at school and pit your wits against challenges against the clock.
 Open to students in Years 10–12.

 Hand On workshops